hanzel98/block-transactions/README.md

 - The first screen shows the list of the last 10 blocks.
 You can click on one of the blocks to see the information it contains.
 - The second screen shows the list of transactions inside the selected block where two addresses exchanged ETH.
 - There is a funnel icon that allows you to filter by the current address used in metamask.
 This will show only the transactions where the current address is in the `from` or `to` values of the transaction.
 It will show the current address in use for filtering.
+- To change networks, go to the main page, change the network in Metamask and wait a few seconds for the blocks of the new network to be automatically displayed.

 ## Demo in video